 If you want to be close to the beach, I recommend staying in Madonella.
 Here you’ll be near Pane e Pomodoro beach (the best beach in the city), as well as the Lungomare Nazario Sauro seafront promenade where there are also loads of cafes and bars that are particularly popular with locals.

-Have a look at this excellent Airbnb in the area.
+Have a look at this excellent apartment in the area.

 Best Restaurants in Bari